Xuanjie-Shao/DCSMExt/README.md

 How to Start:
 1. Install the corresponding software and packages.
-2. Implement simulation_Archi3.R or application_UKpr.R for the simulation demo or the data application.
+2. Implement simulation.R or application_UKpr.R for the simulation demo or the data application.